-The Office of the Fire Marshal and Permit Services is charged with enforcing City Codes and Ordinances relating to building and property standards.
+The Department of the Fire Marshal and Permit Services is charged with enforcing City Codes and Ordinances relating to building and property standards.
 These standards ensure the protection of the public health and safety.
 The full collection of regulations enforced by the Department is contained in several portions of the Municipal Code.
 However, city residents (particularly property owners) should be aware of the following property standards, as they impact a significant number of residents, and consequently are the most frequently violated.

 Unregistered or Abandoned Vehicles

 Sec.
-18-166 of the Municipal Code prohibits unregistered, inoperable and dismantled vehicles of any type from being parked or stored on private property.
+18-166 of the Municipal Code prohibits unregistered, inoperable and dismantled vehicles of any type from being parked or stored on private or publicproperty.
 In addition, all vehicles must have current registration.
 While it is specifically forbidden to park or store vehicles on unpaved property, in the case of unregistered and inoperable vehicles this includes paved driveways.
 It is also forbidden to use on-street parking for unregistered or inoperable vehicle storage.

 Once a vehicle has been cited in violation of Sec.
-18-166, the City allows two (2) days to correct the violation.
+18-166, the City allows three (3) days to correct the violation.
 Failure to correct the violation in this time results in the impoundment of the vehicle, with any fines, towing and storage fees being levied against the vehicle’s owner.

 Snow and Ice Removal